 It is the homeowners responsibility to maintain their cistern the same as a private well, to ensure safe drinking water.
 The same tests for well water will also work to test the water from your cistern.

-The District offers a cost share on three different water tests, and two testing dates annually, one in the spring and one in the fall:
+The District offers a cost share on 3 different water tests, and 2 testing dates annually, one in the spring and one in the fall:

-- Reserve your test kit prior to the testing day
+- Reserve your test kit at least 2 weeks prior to the testing day so kits can be ordered.
+See the table above for information on each test option

 - Pick up test kits the week before the testing day